AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace/MentalIllnessesHistory.md

 My maladaptive daydreaming wasn't that intrusive back then and didn't really impact my grades, so I thought this would go away on its own.
 In here, I would listen to my music through my headphones, pace around inside my bedroom and jump on my bed for hours.
 Nevertheless, I still had high grades where I mostly get A except for English (where the teacher did a poor job of doing her job in teaching).

-## A-Levels Mental Illness History
+## A-Levels Mental Illnesses History

 I studied my A-levels in International Islamic School Of Malaysia (IISM), where the school is located in Selangor, Malaysia.
 The hostel I was staying in was a part of International Islamic University Of Malaysia (IIUM).
 The school was offering 1.5 years A-levels program instead of the usual 2 years program.
 I had enrolled to this school around 2018.